ZenAtomsk/reading-notes-102/README.md

   - And this

   Images: If you want to embed images, this is how you do it:
+    -exclamation symbol[title] followed by the link in parenthases
 ![Image of Yaktocat](https://octodex.github.com/images/yaktocat.png)

 ### Headers and quotes: # Structured documents